beauhaus/CSSConf17-Entry/README.md

 I also used "clippy" http://bennettfeely.com/clippy/ to test the shape.

 ok...
 I'm going to bed.
 It doesn't look like much now... but Kaizen...Kaizen...Kaizen.
 I have to admit (and I'll probably delete this later) --At 3am, detailing the angles and opacities in a radial gradient...
-I wonder what the hell I'm doing with my life. lol
+I wonder what the hell I'm doing with my life. :/